 Are there special margin requirements for Spiral Binding?

-If for example a .5" margin is needed, then the margin on the spine edge would be .5" plus the .25" for the binding, for a total of .75", but only on the spine.
-On the other three edges, the margin would be .5" to give the illusion that the content is centred.
-The reader's eye will basically ignore the part of the page that is covered by the binding, so if the content is truly centred on the page it will look li
+For example, if a 0.5" margin is needed, then the margin on the spine edge would be 0.5" plus 0.27" for binding, for a total of 0.77", but only on the spine.
+On the other three edges, the margin would be 0.5" to give the illusion that the content is centred.
+The reader's eye will basically ignore the part of the page that is covered by binding.

 If the front cover is "page 1", the inside front cover would be "page 2", etc so for a conventional book that is read from left to right, all of the odd pages starting with the front cover would have the spine on the left-hand side, and all the even pages starting with the inside front cover would have the spine on the right-hand side.